nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 ![stats1](../files/stats1.png)

 We will estimate the unfolded SFS for the PANY population.
 To do this first we need to estimate the likelihood of sampling *k* derived alleles for *k*=0, *k*=1, *k*=2, ...,*k*=2*n* at every site.
 This is accomplished using `-doSaf`.
-We will start with BAMs as input and as usual we will use `-GL` to calculate genotype likelihoods, which we can use to estimate the allele frequency likelihoods.
+We will start with BAMs as input and as usual we will use `-GL` to calculate genotype likelihoods.

 `-doSaf`